Bryn Mawr Rehab Hospital Services | Prepare for a Stay

 Staff from our care management department will work with you and the hospital team to coordinate services for your post-hospital care.
 Call the care coordination department at 484.596.5510.

-When your doctor feels that you are ready to leave the hospital, he or she will authorize a hospital discharge.
+When your doctor feels that you’re ready to leave the hospital, they’ll authorize a hospital discharge.
 Please speak with your nurse about our discharge procedures.

 Here are a few tips to make the discharge process run smoothly: